FastLane-Labs/atlas-sdk/docs/design.md

 ## Domain Data Model

-The Atlas data model primarily consists of 3 different types of Operations which togehter are combined into a Bundle that is signed into a transaction:
+The Atlas data model primarily consists of 3 different types of Operations which together are combined into a Bundle that is signed into a transaction:

 ![Data model](/docs/data-model.png "Data model")